Louisiana Books: The Best Books Set in the Bayou State

 In the New Orleans nightlife world, everyone knows Miz Poppy, the colorful reviewer.
 However, no one knows Hollyn, the real person behind the Miz Poppy online persona.
 When Hollyn’s boss tells her that she has to add a video component to her reviews or she’ll lose her job, the fear of exposing her struggles with anxiety is overwhelming.
 And her Tourette’s Syndrome adds another layer.

-Jasper is an aspiring actor and shocked to her that the shy woman who orders coffee each day is really Miz Poppy.
+Jasper is an aspiring actor and is shocked to learn that the shy woman who orders coffee each day is really Miz Poppy.
 It’s the perfect opportunity to bolster his career.
 If he can help Hollyn find her voice, everyone wins.

 Book Summary